Mike Gibson (rugby union): Ireland

-Gibson's distinguished career began with Ireland in 1964, and he earned his 69th and final cap in the second and final test win against Australia in Sydney in 1979 at age 36.
+Gibson's career began with Ireland in 1964 and he earned his 69th and final cap in the second and final test win against Australia in Sydney in 1979 at age 36.
 A versatile player, he represented his country in four different positions.
-Gibson had a distinguished international career; the Irish solicitor's all-round talent marked him out as arguably the greatest centre of any era, and certainly, prior to his transfer to centre, the finest fly half of any era.
-Gibson's brilliance lay in the perception and timing of his attacking play, the focus and anticipation of his defence, and the rare dedication and commitment with which he applied himself across a 15-year international career in which he appeared in a then-world record 81 Tests.
+Prior to moving to centre, Gibson played fly half to a high level.
+He was known for the perception and timing of his attacking play, the focus and anticipation of his defence and the dedication and commitment with which he applied himself across a 15-year international career in which he appeared in a then-world record 81 Tests, including five tours with the British & Irish Lions.

-Famed as much for his great hands and line-breaking ability as his tactical skills and rapier boot, Gibson scored 112 Test points (9 tries, 16 penalties, 7 conversions and 6 drop goals) for Ireland in a career that also saw him tour five times with the British & Irish Lions.
+Gibson scored 112 Test points (9 tries, 16 penalties, 7 conversions and 6 drop goals) for Ireland.
 Gibson's record Ireland caps haul of 69 was overtaken by lock Malcolm O'Kelly against Scotland in February 2005.
 The mark had lasted for 26 years.
 His record of 56 appearances in the Five Nations (now Six Nations) was not equalled until countryman Ronan O'Gara reached the mark in Ireland's final match of the 2011 Six Nations.

 British and Irish Lions

-Gibson toured with the British and Irish Lions five times.

-On the 1968 tour to South Africa, Gibson made history in the opening Test by becoming the first replacement in international rugby, and showed his stamina by playing in 11 of the final 13 matches after Welsh fly-half Barry John had been invalided out of the tour.
+On the 1968 tour to South Africa, Gibson made history in the opening Test by becoming the first replacement in international rugby.
+He played in 11 of the final 13 matches after Welsh fly-half Barry John had been invalided out of the tour.

-John would return for the following tour, the now famous 1971 tour to New Zealand, where he would star at centre.
-Alongside captain John Dawes, Gibson formed a brilliant midfield combination, and with Gareth Edwards, Barry John, Gerald Davies, J.P.R.
-Williams and David Duckham, they constituted arguably the finest backline in Lions history.

-The 1971 tour remains to date the Lions' sole series victory over the All Blacks, and it was on this tour that Gibson won the respect of the New Zealand rugby public with his attacking flair and timing.
+In the 1971 tour to New Zealand, Gibson formed a midfield combination alongside captain John Dawes.
+The 1971 tour is the Lions' sole series victory over the All Blacks.
+In 2018 Gibson won 'substantial' damages over false allegations made by John Spencer that he manipulated British and Irish Lions team selection to ensure his place in the Test team.

 Gibson's work commitments saw him join the 1974 Lions in South Africa as a replacement during the second half of the tour.
-Gibson was renowned for his humility, and demonstrated it here by willingly playing understudy to the new Test pairing of Ian McGeechan and Richard Milliken.
+Gibson played understudy to the new Test pairing of Ian McGeechan and Richard Milliken.

 Gibson was selected for his fifth Lions tour in 1977, equalling fellow Irishman Willie John McBride's record.
 However, back and hamstring problems meant that Gibson was unable to compete for a test place.